Bodies-cities part 1: Queering geographic information

 Taken together, Gieseking and Grosz suggest that the relationship between bodies and cities requires constant negotiation.
 Each must be part of conversations about the other.
 Asking how bodies and cities interact is the means by which to write about cities, the way walking around affords an experience of how cities move.
 A city, like a body, is a moving thing.
 It might be possible, then, to speak of “dead cities,” or cities outside of the dynamics of the present, dying the way a body dies.
 The language around bodies and cities, as Gieseking and Grosz use it, is both transportable from one to the other and mutually constitutive.
 Within this mutual constitution are a number of questions.
 Here are two of them: 1.
 In what ways is a city a body?
 2. What tools are necessary for addressing what queer bodies and cities are to one another?
 If a city is a body, it’s a queer body.
 The second question, therefore, is necessary to answer the first.
 Gieseking posits that queer bodies move around cities differently than non-queer bodies.
 I'll look to the work of James Schuyler, Eileen Myles, and others to figure out the ways in which that’s true.

-In the second part of my consideration of the body as alternate container for understanding urban space, I’ll focus on James Schuyler’s A Few Days.
+I begin and end the series with James Schuyler’s A Few Days.
 Schuyler is an ideal poet with whom to think about the queering of urban territory.
 He’s rooted to the urban, but moves slowly through urban space.
 His movement creates a counterbalance to the brisk walking pace of O’Hara’s New York, and to the expectations of speed in which the New York School is enclosed.
 As Eileen Myles notes in “Eye: The Poems of James Schuyler,” he lost several toes to diabetes and could not walk more than a few steps at once.
-“The stop,” she says, “was part of his way of moving on.”
+“The stop,” they said, “was part of his way of moving on.”
 Schuyler, in his poems, is very often looking through the window, offering the embodied alternative to street or neighborhood of what’s within eyeshot and earshot.
 He pushes against a citywide scale, favoring the hyper-local.

 Recounting a radio broadcast in “Sleep-Gummed Eyes” that reports overcast weather where Schuyler sees sun from his window, he writes: “How / can it be so different / between Twenty-third Street / and wherever in the Fifties / the broadcast originates?”
 (12).
 A weather broadcast is meant to suit the city, but it fails.
 His city, the one he sees out the window, is dissonant with the one he receives.
 It’s that dissonance that queers geographic information, that calls out the city as body: regional, various, and shifting.
 To see the city as body, to argue for a body-city, is to argue for geographic information that needs to be amended, that falls apart, that slips variably in time, that allows the body, perhaps even the queer body, to be the primary container for urban experiences and perceptions.
 Time and space are often already queer in Schuyler’s poems.
 How that happens and what it means for how it makes the city visible is somewhere enough to start.